EOS-BP-Developers/wps-backend/contracts/README.md

 Parameters: `account_name reviewer, uint64_t proposal_id`

-Description: Request the database to verify that the proposal (ON VOTE) has passed the vote threshold.
+Description: Request the database to verify that the proposal with FINISHED VOTING status has passed the vote threshold.
 Change its status to CHECK VOTES.
 All fields required.

 #### commitvote